Street Fighter: Characters

-The main games have introduced a varied cast of around 90 characters into video game lore, plus around another 30 in spin-off games.
-The playable roster of international characters each have a unique fighting style.
+In addition to the characters below, several titles have also introduced characters to the Street Fighter series that are considered canon only to their respective media.
+This includes the Monitor Cyborg for the Street Fighter II: The Animated Movie and related game, Shin from the browser video game Street Fighter Online: Mouse Generation, and the characters Blade, Arkane, Kyber, F7, and Sawada from the arcade game based on the 1994 Street Fighter film.
+Several characters from the Street Fighter franchise also appear in Street Fighter EX and its subsequent re-releases and sequels.
+While these games introduce new characters, they have been since expanded into their own franchise under the Fighting EX Layer series, and ties to the Street Fighter cast removed.
+Street Fighter 6 was the first main series entry to include playable third-party guest characters, adding Terry Bogard and Mai Shiranui from SNK's Fatal Fury series in the game's second season pass.

+Each character below is based on their playable version in the most complete home versions of the particular game, and based on each major release.
+Note that with the first Street Fighter, only Ryu and Ken are normally playable.
+More detailed information on the characters can be found under their respective games.

 Reception

 Achievements

 Since the release of the first Street Fighter game in August 1987, the series had total home software sales of 35 million units by 2014, and 46 million units as of 2021, in addition to arcade cabinet sales of over 500,000 units generating more than $1 billion in revenue in video game arcade cabinet sales, qualifying it for the list of best-selling video game franchises.
 Street Fighter has remained Capcom's second-biggest franchise behind Resident Evil as of 2014, and is Capcom's third-best-selling software franchise behind Resident Evil and Monster Hunter.

 The best-selling game in the series is Street Fighter II, with more than $10 billion in total gross revenue from all versions, mostly from arcades.
 More than 14 million Super NES and Sega Mega Drive/Genesis cartridges were sold.
 As of 2017, Street Fighter II is one of the world's top three highest-grossing Japan-made arcade blockbusters of all time, after Taito's Space Invaders and Namco's Pac-Man.